Skip to main navigation Skip to main content

 Community SAP - Comprehensive Outpatient Program

 Through an agreement with the Regional Community Mental Health Centers (CMHC) and The Hope Center, individuals who meet the clinical and classification criteria may attend a less restrictive Comprehensive Outpatient Program.
-Clients start by meeting weekly in an outpatient setting to receive evidenced based substance use disorder curriculum.
-Clients may be referred to Comprehensive Outpatient who present with a substance use disorder, which is causing multidimensional instability.
-Comprehensive Outpatient can be an entry point into treatment, a step down level of care, or a step up level of care.
-Comprehensive Outpatient would be considered for clients who would likely benefit from structure and accountability.
+This level of care can be an entry point into treatment, a step down level of care, or a step up level of care.
 Clients must abide by all treatment program standards and submit to random drug screening.
-Clients must be medically and mentally stable to attend two-hour treatment sessions in a group setting.
 This is a program which generally takes six-months to complete broken into three phases, totaling 56 treatment sessions.

 • Four Rivers Behavioral Health